-the Higher Education and Scientific Research Act (in Dutch, the WHW), in a.
-Act:

-the Dutch Bulletin of Acts, Orders and Decrees, number 593 and as amended since:

-the Bachelor's degree programme as denoted in Article 7.3a section 1, b. programme:

-subsection a of the Act:

-anyone enrolled at Delft University of Technology for the purpose of c. student:

-benefiting from education and/or for the purpose of sitting the examinations and undergoing the final examination which form part of the programme: the group of students who have registered for a degree programme for the first time in a given academic year;

-e. first academic year: the first part of the programme with a study load of 60 credits, as denoted in f. quartile: half of a semester, an education period of 10, or, in the fourth period, 11 weeks of education:

-Article 7.8 of the Act;
+a.
+Act: the Higher Education and Scientific Research Act (in Dutch, the WHW), in the Dutch Bulletin of Acts, Orders and Decrees, number 593 and as amended since; b. programme: the Bachelor's degree programme as denoted in Article 7.3a section 1, subsection a of the Act; c. student: anyone enrolled at Delft University of Technology for the purpose of benefiting from education and/or for the purpose of sitting the examinations and undergoing the final examination which form part of the programme; d. cohort: the group of students who have registered for a degree programme for the first time in a given academic year; e. first academic year: the first part of the programme with a study load of 60 credits, as denoted in Article 7.8 of the Act; f. quarter: half of a semester, an education period of 10, or, in the fourth period, 11 weeks of education; g. course: a teaching unit within the programme as intended in Article 7.3, section 2 and 3 of the Act, with which an examination is associated. h. practical exercise: course or component of a course aimed at the acquisition of particular skills.

-g. octal: half of a quartile;

-d. cohort:

-a teaching unit within the programme as intended in Article 7.3, section 2 h. course:

-and 3 of the Act, with which an examination is associated.

-course or component of a course aimed at the acquisition of particular skills. i. practical exercise:

 An assessment can be associated with a practical exercise.
-The following can be understood as practical exercises:

-writing a thesis or paper;

-conducting a project or experimental design;

-· completing a design or research assignment;

-· completing a project

-conducting a literature review;

-completing an internship;

-participating in fieldwork or an excursion:

-conducting tests and experiments;

-participating in other educational activities aimed at enabling participants to attain certain skills:

-investigation of the student's knowledge, insight and skills with regard to a j. examination:

-subject, along with the assessment of that investigation

-by at least one examiner, appointed for that purpose by the Board of Examiners:
+The following can be understood as practical exercises: writing a thesis or paper; conducting a project or experimental design; completing a design or research assignment; completing a project completing a project conducting a literature review; • completing an internship; participating in fieldwork or an excursion; conducting tests and experiments; • participating in other educational activities aimed at enabling participants to attain certain skills; i. examination: investigation of the student's knowledge, insight and skills with regard to a subject, along with the assessment of that investigation by at least one examiner, appointed for that purpose by the Board of Examiners;

-k. component examination: an assessment of the knowledge, insight and skills of a student in relation to a component within a course, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the

-Board of Examiners;
+the individual who, in line with Article 7.12, section 3 of the Act, has been j. component examinatio n: an assessment of the knowledge, insight and skills of a student in relation to a component within a course, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners; k. degree audit: an assessment by which the Board of Examiners, in accordance with Article 7.10 of the Act, establishes whether all examinations in the various courses that constitute the Bachelor programme have been successfully completed;

-I. degree audit: an assessment by which the Board of Examiners, in accordance with Article m.
-Board of Examiners: the programme's Board of Examiners, which has been installed in accordance with Article 7.12 of the Act;
+- I. Board of Examiners: the programme's Board of Examiners, which has been installed in

-7.10 of the Act, establishes whether all examinations in the various courses that constitute the Bachelor programme have been successfully completed;
+- m. examiner:

-n. examiner: the individual who, in line with Article 7.12, section 3 of the Act, has been appointed to set the examinations;
+- appointed to set the examinations;

+Implementation Regulations:

+credit/EC:

-o.
-Implementation the Implementation Regulations which form part of these Teaching and p. credit/EC: a credit awarded in line with the European Credit Transfer System (ECTS);
+a credit awarded in line with the European Credit Transfer System (ECTS);